sostheim/lbex/README.md

 ```

 ### How It Works
 The preceding Service Specification is nothing out of the ordinary beside from the metadata object's annotations.
 Annotations are discussed below.
-Here, they are shown are primarily for illustration purposes, and have the effect of defining:
+Here, they are shown primarily for illustration purposes, and have the effect of defining:
 - an NGINX load balancer that accepts incoming traffic on UDP port 321
 - distributes network traffic, round robin, to all Pods running the NTP service
 - network traffic is delivered to the worker node's UDP node port 30123